Retro-Carnage-Team/retro-carnage/README.md

 ### Build and run the game

 - Get the code: `git clone https://github.com/huddeldaddel/retro-carnage.git`
+- Get the assets: `git clone https://github.com/Retro-Carnage-Team/retro-carnage-assets`
-- Change into the src directory: `cd retro-carnage/src`
+- Change into the src directory: `cd retro-carnage`
 - Install required modules: `go get -d`
 - Build the application: `go build`
-- Move the binary one level up: `mv retro-carnage ./..`
-- Change into the main directory: `cd ..`
-- Finally: start the game! `./retro-carnage`
+- Start the game: `./retro-carnage ../retro-carnage-assets`

-The repository contains IDE configurations for JetBrains Goland to test and run the game.
+The repository contains IDE settings for Visual Studio Code to debug, run, and test the game.